ac000/libmtdac/README.md

 ## Thread safety

-libmtdac should not at least be inherently thread unsafe.
+libmtdac aims to be thread safe.
+I.E it should be safe to call the various library functions (incl mtd\_init()) from multiple threads.

 ## License